 The "Guidelines for the Preparation of Project Study Reports" dated November 3, 1999 stipulate that Project Study Reports (PSR) and project study report equivalents contain an inventory of environmental resources, identification of potential environmental issues, and anticipated environmental processing type.
 Potential mitigation requirements and associated costs should also be identified.

-For projects off the State Highway System, the DLAE completes the Preliminary Environmental Scoping (PES) form.
+For projects off the State Highway System, the DLAE completes the Preliminary Environmental Study (PES) form.
 The PES is the initial step in the federal environmental process for projects off the State Highway System, and is required for all local assistance projects.
 The PES will provide the information required to determine the studies to be performed and the recommended level of NEPA documentation (Categorical Exclusion, Environmental Assessment, or Environmental Impact Statement).
 The purpose of the PES is to determine the potential presence of sensitive environmental resources within the BSA.
 A complete and signed PES form is required for all projects.

 The PES form is located in the LAPM, Chapter 6, Exhibit A. Instructions for completing the PES can be found in Exhibit B. The information required for the PES satisfies the environmental requirement for the Project Study Report (PSR) equivalent.

 For projects on the State Highway System, the following level of information is recommended to fulfill the requirements of the guidelines:

 - Verification of all information from RTP stage;